arneallwardt/smart_graphics_submission_2/README.md

 **Tools & Libraries:** TensorFlow, Keras
 **Output:** Code, model evaluation, accuracy metrics, training visualizations, and architecture documentation.

+You can find all packages necessary to run the notebook `cnn_classifier.ipynb` in the file `requirements_1&2.txt`.

 ## Task 2 – GAN for Face Generation (12 points)